צדק צדק תרדף

 At Beth El we have been working for some time to establish links with other faith communities as well as connections within the Jewish community.
 We welcome everyone to participate in the many interfaith events which are happening in our wider community.
 If you are interested in helping to foster and plan connections please contact Caroline Lehman.
 Currently, the First Congregational Church is using our sanctuary.
 This year, we continue to participate in Jewish/Muslim discussion events with Congregation Netivot Shalom and The Pacifica Institute.

-Here are some upcoming Interfaith events for March.
+Here are some upcoming Interfaith events.

 Please check back frequently for updates.